webtechnick/CakePHP-CloudFiles-Plugin/readme.md

 * License: MIT
 * Website: <http://www.webtechnick.com>

 This plugin is used to interface with the Rackspace CloudFiles service.
+This plugin utilizes the php-cloudfiles provided by rackspace

+## Requirements

+* CakePHP 2.x, PHP 5.x
+* Any requirements defined by <https://github.com/rackspace/php-cloudfiles>

 ## Changelog
 * 0.0.2: 	Added CloudFiles Library -- utilizing the rackspace php-cloudfiles library and implemented upload function CloudFiles::upload, CloudFiles::delete, CloudFiles::ls
 * 0.0.1: 	Initial Commit -- Skeleton plugin

 ## Installation